90zlaya/ultimate-cheatsheet-for-developers/shell/git.md

 # Git
-> Version-control system for tracking changes in source code during software development
+> Version-control system for tracking changes in source code during software development.

 Read more about [Git](https://git-scm.com/).